icarecti/chatgpt_macro_for_texstudio/README.md

 ### Step 3: Enjoy the ChatGPT Macro

 Now you're all set!
-Highlight any text in your document and run the macro using the shortcut Shift+F1 or by clicking on it.
+Highlight any text in your document and run the macros using the shortcuts Shift+F1 and Shift+F2 or by clicking on it.
 Watch as the power of AI enhances your LaTeX documents!